google/perforce-utils/google_sso/README.md

 xip.io, that does the redirect.
 You can see the following post for more details: https://stackoverflow.com/questions/14238665/can-a-public-ip-address-be-used-as-google-oauth-redirect-uri

+**Note: In a production environment, you should always use your own domain name!**

 The two URIs you'll need to list are:

 -  https://VM_EXTERNAL_IP.xip.io:3000